HUST-Tan/Deblur-CBCT/README.md

 iter_cs
 ```

 （Note: 1.
 You can find the results in result folder.
-2. We only do deblur in the middle layer, not on whole 3D phantom.）
+2. the demo do deblur in middle layer, you can apply it in all the layer as well.）

 ## Some Explainations

 1. This pre-trained model is coming from [IRCNN](https://github.com/cszn/IRCNN)：the denoise network is a little different from our article, however, you can replace the denoise network with "any denoise network or methods"（we will release a trainable model in our python version）
-2. This demo only do deblur in one layer, not on whole objection.
+2. We will upload more simulation digital phantoms soon.
 3. We will release a python version soon（Containing training phase.）

 ## Citation